Noctilucent cloud: Description from satellites

 Satellite observations allow the very coldest parts of the polar mesosphere to be observed, all the way to the geographic pole.
 In the early 1970s, visible airglow photometers first scanned the atmospheric horizon throughout the summer polar mesospause region.
 This experiment, which flew on the OGO-6 satellite, was the first to trace noctilucent-like cloud layers across the polar cap.
 The very bright scattering layer was seen in full daylight conditions, and was identified as the poleward extension of noctilucent clouds.
 In the early 1980s, the layer was observed again from a satellite, the Solar Mesospheric Explorer (SME).
 On board this satellite was an ultraviolet spectrometer, which mapped the distributions of clouds over the time period 1981 to 1986.
 The experiment measured the altitude profile of scattering from clouds at two spectral channels (primarily) 265 nm and 296 nm.
-This phenomenon is now known as Polar Mesospheric Clouds.

-The general seasonal characteristics of polar mesospheric clouds are well established from the five years of continuous SME data.
-Over that period, data for four cloud ‘seasons’ in the north, and five ‘seasons’ in the south were recorded.
-In both hemispheres, the season begins about one month before summer solstice and ends about two months afterwards.
-Since there are no biases due to such factors as changing number of hours of visibility, weather conditions, etc. this is a ‘true’ behaviour.
-It is believed to be a result of the fact that summertime mesopause region becomes coldest during this period causing water-ice to form, in contrast to most other regions of the atmosphere which are warmest in summer.
-Temperatures at latitudes equatorward of the boundary of detection never get low enough for water-ice to form.

-Polar mesospheric clouds generally increase in brightness and occurrence frequency with increasing latitude, from about 60 degrees to the highest latitudes observed (85 degrees).
+Polar mesospheric clouds generally increase in brightness and occurrence frequency with increasing latitude, from about 60° to the highest latitudes observed (85°).
 So far, no apparent dependence on longitude has been found, nor is there any evidence of a dependence on auroral activity.
-This indicates that control of polar mesospheric clouds is determined by geographical rather than geomagnetic factors.
-The brightness of polar mesospheric clouds and noctilucent clouds appears to be consistent at the latitudes where both are observed, but polar mesospheric clouds near the pole are much brighter than noctilucent clouds, even taking into account the lower sky background seen from space.
-Polar mesospheric cloud observations have revealed that the well-known phenomenon of the northward shifting with latitude of date of peak noctilucent cloud occurrence is partly due to the increased number of hours of noctilucent cloud visibility with latitude and partly due to an actual northward retreat of the boundary towards the end of the season.